DataDog/documentation/content/en/tracing/setup_overview/custom_instrumentation/php.md

 ### Tracing internal functions and methods

 An optimization was added starting in **0.46.0** to ignore all internal functions and methods for instrumentation.
 Internal functions and methods can still be instrumented by setting the `DD_TRACE_TRACED_INTERNAL_FUNCTIONS` environment variable.
-This takes a CSV of functions or methods that will be instrumented e.g. `DD_TRACE_TRACED_INTERNAL_FUNCTIONS=array_sum,mt_rand,DateTime::add`.
+This takes a CSV of functions or methods that is to be instrumented.
+For example, `DD_TRACE_TRACED_INTERNAL_FUNCTIONS=array_sum,mt_rand,DateTime::add`.
 Once a function or method has been added to the list, it can be instrumented using `DDTrace\trace_function()` and `DDTrace\trace_method()` respectively.

 ### Running the tracing closure before the instrumented call